 Here’s why stress testing is important in retirement planning: simple straight-line retirement return calculators don’t account for the variability in investment returns or the timing of down years.
 The only factor is a static average annual return.
 Significantly, these basic compounded return calculators only assume your investment account will grow.
 They ignore the other half of the equation that produced the average.

 As with nearly everything in life, there’s an opportunity cost that comes with each decision we make.
 Whether you share the urge to live without a mortgage or simply aren’t sure where else to put extra cash, realize prepaying your mortgage isn’t always a good idea.
-Especially with rates so low, using the money from selling your business to pay off your mortgage early might be a mistake.
+If you have a low interest rate, using the money from selling your business to pay off your mortgage early might be a mistake.

 As interest rates rise, it may be more difficult for new buyers to take advantage of the leverage spread.
 The opposite is also true: the lower the interest rate on the loan, the more advantageous it can be to get a mortgage and invest cash in the market.